Configuration Wizard

 Evening Closure

-Evening closure allows you to automatically close a subset of the previously selected covers with a certain delay after sunset.
+Evening closure allows you to automatically close all or a subset of the previously selected covers in the evening, either at a fixed time or with a certain delay after sunset.

-Note: The evening closure function only runs at the configured point in time.
-If the integration is not active or at the configured time, or another setting prevents it from running, the covers will not be closed and evening closure will try again the following day.
+Note: The evening closure function is active in a 10 minute time window that starts at the configured point in time.
+If the integration is not running during that time window, the covers will not be closed.

 Evening closure settings:

-• Close covers after sunset: Enable or disable the evening closure function.
+- Close covers in the evening: Enable or disable the evening closure function.

 Next Steps